 For example, if we want to send a PSS message with topic

 ...we must include the target

 7bc5 and the public key itself as a query argument.

 Now, let's see this in action by setting up two Bee nodes on a test network, connecting them, and sending PSS messages from one to the other.

 First start two Bee nodes.
-We will start them with distinct ports for the api, debug api and p2p port so that there are no conflicts, since they will be running on the same computer.
+We will start them with distinct ports for the API, Debug API, and p2p port, since they will be running on the same computer.